USA and Canada

 Recording Secure Flight Data (API)

-when entering or leaving the USA, stopping over in the USA, and on some flights over the USA (flyover destinations: from/to Cancun, Havana, Varadero, Holguin, Santa Clara and Toronto, Vancouver).
-It does not matter whether you booked your Condor flight or Thomas Cook Airlines flight via condor.com, through a physical travel agency, an online travel agency or as part of an all-inclusive arrangement with a tour operator.
+All USA-bound flights operated by Condor flights are affected: when entering or leaving the USA, stopping over in the USA, and on some flights over the USA (flyover destinations: from/to Cancun, Havana, Varadero, Holguin, San Jose, Santa Clara and Toronto, Vancouver).
+It does not matter whether you booked your Condor flight via condor.com, through a physical travel agency, an online travel agency or as part of an all-inclusive arrangement with a tour operator.

 You will be asked for your Secure Flight data (title/gender, first name, surname, date of birth, Redress Number* if available) when you make your booking through condor.com and the data will be automatically be forwarded to the authorities in the USA.
 In this case, there is then no requirement for the data to be recorded separately in the API data form at condor.com.
 If you did not provide this information when you made your booking, please do so as quickly as possible, and ideally right after you book your flight.
 Please have your travel and identification documents ready for providing the data.